linas/biome-distribution/README.md

 * [diary](./diary) A research diary of notes.
 * [graphs](./graphs) Graphs and the tools used to prepare them.
-* [src](./src) Source code for loading, processing and analyzing the genomic and preteomic data, including reactome data, etc.
+* [src](./src) Source code for loading, processing and analyzing the genomic and proteomic data, including reactome data, etc.